Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 • Lack of enjoyment in pleasurable activities

-• Low mood, feeling sad, or crying for no good reason
+• Persistent low mood, feeling sad, or crying for no good reason

 • Isolating self from social situations, family, friends and support networks